 Difini is from Brazil, where she had worked as a judicial clerk for six years before deciding to attend BC Law.
 When Difini first arrived in the United States, she felt that she had to get involved in the crackdown on immigration law.
 She contacted Professor Paulo Barrozo, who directed her to local organizations that helped immigrants from Brazil who were seeking legal status.
 Difini started volunteering at these organizations, which she describes as her “first contact with immigration law and its huge impact on people’s lives.”

 Difini then reached out to Susan Simone Kang, Director of International Programs, for more opportunities to pursue immigration advocacy at BC Law.
 Under the supervision of Professor Kari Hong, Difini then filed a brief with the Board of Immigration Appeals, asking the agency to reverse the decision of the Immigration Judge who denied relief to her client Mr. A, who was fleeing from violence in his native country in Africa.
+Within three weeks, the Board of Immigration Appeals issued a decision agreeing with Difini’s arguments that the Immigration Judge had wrongly denied asylum.

 Mr. A’s father is a tribal chief who enforced his tribe’s right to land over claims of another tribe.
 When the courts favored Mr. A’s tribe, the other tribe sought retribution by attempting to assassinate Mr. A’s father, physically beating up Mr. A and his brothers, burning down Mr. A’s house, and shooting bullets into Mr. A’s bedroom, missing him only because Mr. A was not in his room at the time.
 Mr. A fled to the United States and asked for asylum at the border.
 After an asylum officer found him credible, he went before an Immigration Judge where he represented himself and presented newspaper articles that mentioned his father and the opposing tribe by name.
 The judge denied the asylum claim on the basis that Mr. A had not brought more proof to explain why his father received a new name when he became tribal chief.
 The country condition reports prepared by the State Department failed to mention the harm against Mr. A and his family, and the judge was satisfied that the local police could protect Mr. A from harm.